Glottal stop: Writing

-Other scripts also have letters used for representing the glottal stop, such as the Hebrew letter aleph א and the Cyrillic letter palochka Ӏ, used in several Caucasian languages.
-The arabic script uses hamza ء, which can appear both as a diacritic and as an independent letter (though not part of the alphabet).
-Modern Latin alphabets for various Indigenous Languages of the Caucasus use the letter heng ('Ꜧ ꜧ').
+Other scripts also have letters used for representing glottal stops, such as the Hebrew letter aleph א and the Cyrillic letter palochka Ӏ, used in several Caucasian languages.
+The Arabic script uses hamza ء, which can appear both as a diacritic and as an independent letter (though not part of the alphabet).
 In Tundra Nenets, it is represented by the letters apostrophe ʼ and double apostrophe ˮ.
 In Japanese, glottal stops occur at the end of interjections of surprise or anger and are represented by the character っ.